Klipper3d/klipper/docs/G-Codes.md

 - `QUERY_ENDSTOPS`: Probe the axis endstops and report if they are "triggered" or in an "open" state.
 This command is typically used to verify that an endstop is working correctly.
+- `GET_POSITION`: Return information on the current location of the toolhead.
 - `RESTART`: This will cause the host software to reload its config and perform an internal reset.
 This command will not clear error state from the micro-controller (see FIRMWARE_RESTART) nor will it